Reasons to Consider Bolivia:

 Political Environment

 The United States established diplomatic relations with Bolivia in 1849 following its independence from Spain.
-Beginning in 2008, the Bolivian government’s decisions to expel the U.S. ambassador, U.S. law enforcement, and development cooperation agencies strained the bilateral relationship between the United States and Bolivia.
-Despite these challenges, the United States maintains a strong and respectful relationship with the Bolivian people, with whom we work to advance human rights, promote entrepreneurship, and cultural and educational initiatives.
-The United States celebrated the democratic success of Bolivia’s October 2020 elections and expressed our best wishes for a productive, mutually respectful relationship with the current administration.
-However, the United States remains concerned by the anti-democratic tendencies of the ruling party and the politicization of the legal system.
+Beginning in 2008, the previous government’s decisions to expel the U.S. ambassador, U.S. law enforcement, and development cooperation agencies strained the bilateral relationship between the United States and Bolivia and severely limiting prospects for interested investors.
+Despite these challenges, the United States maintained a strong and respectful relationship with the Bolivian people, continuing to advance human rights, promote entrepreneurship, and cultural and educational initiatives.
+During general elections in August 2025, Bolivians elected a supermajority of legislators from pro-market, pro-reform parties and sent two pro-U.S. candidates to runoff elections in October 2025.
+Rodrigo Paz was declared the winner of the presidential election on October 19, 2025, and inaugurated on November 8, 2025.
+The Paz administration has pledged to make investor-friendly reforms and market access as well as promote legal protections.
+The United States looks forward to a productive, mutually respectful relationship with the Bolivian government under President Rodrigo Paz as well as reestablishing full bilateral relations and increasing government-to-government cooperation.

-The United States is an important trading partner for Bolivia, with about $1 billion in bilateral goods trade in 2022.
+The United States is an important trading partner for Bolivia, with about $1 billion in bilateral goods trade in 2024.
 The United States and Bolivia do not have a free trade agreement.
 U.S. exports to Bolivia include mineral oils/fuels, plastic materials, food preparations, halogenated olefins, heavy machinery, automobiles, and pharmaceuticals.
 The United States is Bolivia’s fifth-largest import market and eleventh-largest export market.
-U.S. imports from Bolivia include raw tin, tungsten, mineral ores, cereals, and nuts.
+U.S. imports from Bolivia include raw tin, tungsten, minerals, cereals, grains, and nuts.

-Bolivian law generally allows foreign direct investment, though in practice the government has pursued protectionist policies.
+Bolivian law generally allows foreign direct investment, though in practice the previous government has pursued protectionist policies.
 An investment promotion law adopted in 2014 guarantees equal treatment for national and foreign firms, but it stipulates that public investment has priority over private investment (both national and foreign).
 Under the law, the Bolivian government will determine which sectors require private investment.
 Bolivia abrogated its bilateral investment treaties with the United States and multiple other countries in 2012.
 From 2008 to 2016, the Bolivian government nationalized numerous companies that had been privatized in the 1990s.
-U.S. foreign direct investment in Bolivia is about $430 million, mainly in the oil, gas, and manufacturing sectors.
-Weak judicial recourse, corruption, and unclear investment incentives make investment in Bolivia challenging.
+U.S. foreign direct investment in Bolivia has been negative since 2023.
+Weak judicial recourse, corruption, and unclear investment incentives have made investment in Bolivia challenging, although the Paz administration has pledged to address these concerns.
 The U.S.-Bolivia Air Transport Agreement from 1947 remains in force with multiple amendments.
-Throughout the last decade, Bolivia has experienced positive economic growth, but it remains one of the poorest countries in the Western Hemisphere.
+Except for 2024 when most economic sectors recorded negative growth, Bolivia has experienced positive economic growth during the last decade, but it remains one of the poorest countries in the Western Hemisphere.